keapgeek/laravel-keap/README.md

 -   Generate the Api Keys
 -   Authenticate

-## First Usage
+## First Use

 After installation and having setup the environment variables in the .env file.
 You can access the `/keap/auth` uri in your browser, even in the local version, to access the login page of Keap.
 Once logged in you can authorize the access to a specific app.

-I strongly suggest to have a sandbox version of Keap, to test your Api before connecting it to your real app with your clients data.
+I strongly suggest to use a sandbox version of Keap, to test your Api before connecting it to your real app with your clients data.

 Automatically keap will redirect you to a confirmation page that will simply say `Access granted!`.
 From there you can start using the keap service.